ddhartma/Machine-Vision/README.md

     Key points:
     - Input images: 224x224, RGB --> 3 color channels considered via input_shape of conv2d_1
     - conv2d_1 has a large kernel_size = 11x11
-    - Dropout is only used in for the fully connected layers near the output.
-Idea: Conv layers are less susceptible for overfitting than fully connected layers.
+    - Dropout is only used for the fully connected layers near the output.
+Idea: Conv layers are less susceptible to overfitting than fully connected layers.

     ![image10]